Do you want to capture jaw-dropping Milky Way photos?

 The easiest way to find out where and when it will appear, is by using a planetarium application, such as Stellarium (free), which allows you to select your location, date, and time.
 You can change the date and time toggles to get an exact idea of how the core will appear in your location and when best to shoot it.

-Stellarium is a free open-source planetarium application for your computer or smartphone.
+Stellarium is a free open-source planetarium application for your computer.
 It shows a realistic sky, similar to what you see with the naked eye, binoculars, or a telescope.
 It is currently being used in planetarium projectors. (source: Stellarium.org)

 3 Compose your photo